Ethos & Values

 At Westgate Hill, students are actively encouraged to make independent choices, with the knowledge that they are in a safe, secure and supportive environment.
 Staff at Westgate Hill educate and provide boundaries for students to make informed choices, through a safe environment and an empowering education.

 Students are encouraged to know, understand and exercise their rights and personal freedoms and are advised on how to exercise these safely, for example through e-safety and Form Time work.

 Westgate Hill has a robust anti-bullying culture and has in place a comprehensive Peer on Peer Abuse Policy.

-Respect is a strong part of Westgate Hill and is part of our values and ethos.
-Students learn that their behaviours has an effect on their own rights and those of others.
-All members of the school community treat each other with respect and this is reiterated through its teaching and learning environments.
+Students learn that their behaviour has an effect on their own rights and those of others.
+All members of the school community treat each other with respect and this is reiterated through our teaching and learning environments.

-Through our SMSC education we help students to develop their self-knowledge, self-esteem and self-confidence; distinguish right from wrong and to respect English law; encourage students to accept responsibility for their behaviour, show initiative and contribute positively to society; enable students to acquire a broad general knowledge of, and respect for, English public institutions and services and to appreciate and respect their own and other cultures.
+Through our SMSC (spiritual, moral, social and cultural) education, we help students to develop their self-knowledge, self-esteem and self-confidence; distinguish right from wrong and respect English law; accept responsibility for their behaviour, show initiative and contribute positively to society; acquire a broad general knowledge of, and respect for, English public institutions and services; and to appreciate and respect their own and other cultures.

-Westgate Hill strives endlessly to ensure that its students leave with the strongest foundation of values upon which to build a successful life and a successful contribution to our Society.
+Westgate Hill strives each day to ensure that its students leave with the strongest foundation of values upon which to build a successful life and a successful contribution to our society.